alexpreynolds/soda/README.md

 -o, --outputDir
 ```

 Use the `-o` or `--outputDir` option to specify where the image gallery is saved.
-If this path already exists, `soda.py` will exit with a fatal error message.
+If this path already exists, `soda` will exit with a fatal error message.

 ### Optional